Deep Reinforcement Learning-BasedRobust Protection in DER-Rich Distribution Grids: Simulation Results

-To quantify the {\bf robustness} of RL based algorithm against peak load variations, we tested the performance by varying the peak load upto 20\% more than the maximum load used during training.
-Since we are considering the robustness w.r.t. to the peak load variations, the load capacity used in this test is sampled only from peak load under consideration.
-For example, the data collected for 5\% increase are sampled by setting the system load size between 100\% and 105\% of the peak load at training.
-Note that the we test the performance using the same parameter from the original training, i.e., we don’t update the policy to accommodate the change in this load profile.
-The performance of RL relay under increases peak load is shown in Table \ref{fail_rate_increased_peak}.
+To quantify the {\bf robustness} of RL based algorithm against peak load variations, the total load capacity the system is increased to up to 30\% more than the peak capacity used to generate the training data.
+In creating the validation data for robustness assessment, we focus on the robustness only when the system load is around the peak.
+For evaluating the robustness at 10\% higher load, the data is only selected when the system load is between 100\% and 110\% of the original capacity.
+Note that the model and policy of the RL relay remain unchanged, which means the data samples at the higher load are not used in training.
+The performance of RL relay under higher peak is shown in Table \ref{fail_rate_increased_peak}.

-We also evaluate the robustness against other disturbances.
-Particularly, if a load or a generator is suddenly disconnected from the feeder, a disturbance in the measurement waveform could be observed.
-It is important for the recloser relay to distinguish these disturbances from faults.
-We test this aspect by suddenly stepping down the capacity of all loads by a factor from 10\% to 40\% at a random time during an episode, or randomly disconnecting 10\% to 40\% of all the distributed generators in the feeder.
-The recloser is expected to stay closed during these disturbances.
-The results obtained from 5000 test episodes are given in Table \ref{fail_rate_loss_of_DG}.
-RL recloser has shown to be very robust against such disturbances.
-As a rough comparison in \cite{34busovercurrent1}, in the 34 bus system, the DG change will incur coordination failure in about 10\% to 30\% of scenarios depending on fault location and DG penetration.
+Similarly, we also evaluate the robustness against potential increase in DER penetration.
+As the capacity of DERs in the distribution systems is expected to increase over time, it is desirable that the protection devices can reliably function without the need to re-configure their settings.
+In this experiment, the RL relays are trained using data created assuming an up to 30\% DER penetration as described in Sec.
+IV, B. The obtained policy is tested under scenarios where the DER penetration is increased above 30\%.
+The results are shown in the bottom half of Table \ref{fail_rate_increased_peak}.
+It can be seen that the RL relay is able to retain a good performance even when the DER penetration exceeds the amount that it is designed to operate on.